 A successful DataOps platform requires great data visibility.
 While there is always room for improvement, version 2.2 delivers a much-improved experience.
 Lenses relies on SQL to empower you, the user, to see and process your data.
 With this release, we have made it a lot easier to write the SQL to give quick insights into your data.

 A new SQL-engine for Tabled SQL queries (data at rest queries) has been introduced.
-It supports aggregation amongst other great things.
+Amongst other great things it has support for aggregation.
 You can now run queries like the next one for data at rest:

 SELECT COUNT(*) as total FROM iot_data WHERE device_id='id01'